 - Email campaigns: 73% of people say that email is their preferred channel for engaging with brands.
 Email marketing is useful for generating and nurturing leads, cross-selling and upselling to customers, and increasing brand loyalty.
 Using email marketing software like Mailchimp and Sendgrid, you can create a series of emails to send automatically to your email list.

 - Social media marketing: The popular social media sites Facebook and Instagram are great for creating leads (with lead ads), making sales (with testimonial ads and limited time offers), and building lasting relationships through regular engagement on Facebook groups.
-Another tip is to use Instagram Q&As to let people ask you questions freely and turn the session into Story Highlights.
+Another tip is to use Instagram Q&As to let people ask you questions freely and turn the session into Story Highlights or engage with customers through Instagram comments.

 - Google Ads: Relatively cheap, measurable and scalable, Google Ads can help fill your sales pipeline.
 You’ll need to do keyword research, create ad copy, choose your target audience, and set your bid.
 You could outsource this job or learn how to set up and manage Google Ads campaigns.
 The knowledge will come in handy for your new courses or other online businesses.